ACCDrupal-2016Fall/resources/manuscript/projects.md

 * **Modules:** Views, Token, Pathauto, etc.
 * **Translation projects:** Ukrainian, Hungarian, Spanish, etc.

-Distribution projects and Translation Projects are out of scope for this course, but Students are, as always, encouraged to explore the possibilitites on their own.
-The *Web 3.0* world encourages companies and tools to be responsive on a global scale and reaching customers in many different languages can only help a business suceed.
+Distribution projects and Translation Projects are out of scope for this course, but Students are, as always, encouraged to explore the possibilities on their own.
+The *Web 3.0* world encourages companies and tools to be responsive on a global scale and reaching customers in many different languages can only help a business succeed.

 ## Projects Used